lijunwei19/Inteligent-eyes/README.md

   - (asper is an open source platform for developing always-on, voice-controlled applications)

   -  Reason: For hardware, I also consider Arduino, but Arduino is not good at vision analysis.
 Raspberry is a small computer. that is more powerful.
 For softeware, there are so many ways to do voice analysis and visison analysis, but I think personal data is really privat especialiy for home information.

-## reference
+## Reference
  #### Face recognition: https://www.pyimagesearch.com/2018/06/25/raspberry-pi-face-recognition/
  #### Linux os dowload: https://www.raspberrypi.org/downloads/raspbian/
  #### Homeassistant install: https://www.home-assistant.io/hassio/installation/